Near-Optimal Algorithm for Distribution-Free Junta Testing: Analysis of the Algorithm

-If \textbf{IsLiteral} returns false for some newly generated block, then the total number of relevant blocks is increased by $1$.
-If \textbf{IsLiteral} returns true for all newly generated blocks, then the algorithm iterates for $6/\epsilon$ number of times.
-At each iteration, the algorithm randomly partition the newly generated blocks into two parts, then uses \textbf{LiteralOrientation} to identify the part that contains the literal, which requires $O(\log(k))$ number of queries, thereby constructing string $y$.
+If \textbf{IsLiteral} returns reject for some to-be-checked relevant block, then the total number of relevant blocks increases by $1$.
+If \textbf{IsLiteral} returns accept for all the to-be-checked relevant blocks, then the algorithm iterates for $2(\log k + 6)/\epsilon$ number of times.
+The algorithm randomly partitions the to-be-checked relevant blocks into two parts, and uses \textbf{FindLiteral} to identify the part that contains the literal, which requires $O(\log k)$ number of queries.
 Then, the algorithm queries $f(x)$ and $f(y)$ to identify whether the function value of $x$ and $y$ are distinct.
-If $f(x)\neq f(y)$, the algorithm further uses binary search to identify a new relevant block among all the reversed blocks.
+If $f(x)\neq f(y)$, the algorithm further uses binary search over blocks to identify a new relevant block among all the flipped blocks.

-The query complexity of algorithm \textbf{IsLiteral} is $O(\log(k))$.
-The query complexity of algorithm \textbf{LiteralOrientation} is $O(\log(k))$.
-Let $P$ = query complexity of algorithm \textbf{IsLiteral}, and $Q$ = query complexity of algorithm \textbf{LiteralOrientation}, $R$ = query complexity of \textbf{binary search}.
+The query complexity of algorithm \textbf{IsLiteral} is $O(\log k \cdot \frac{1}{\gamma}) = O(\log k)$ since $\gamma = 1/8$.
+The query complexity of algorithm \textbf{FindLiteral} is $O(\log k)$.
+Let $P$ = query complexity of algorithm \textbf{IsLiteral}, $Q$ = query complexity of algorithm \textbf{FindLiteral}, and $R$ = query complexity of \textbf{binary search}.
 The total query complexity is upper bounded by

 \end{proof}